xddq/schema2typebox/README.md

 Cli tool used for converting JSON schema draft-06 files to typebox code.

-❗This is a WIP/alpha release.
+❗ This is a WIP/alpha release.
 Once it is finished it will be released with 1.0.0.
-However, you can already test it based on the feature list you see below ❗
+However, you can already test it based on the [feature list](#feature-list) you see below ❗

 ## Installation